Save Money on Food at Disney

 2. Be Choosy at Disney Special Events

-Special dishes can be found in the kiosks at Epcot International Food & Wine Festival, Festival of the Arts and Flower & Garden Festival and Disney California Adventure Parks Festival of Holidays.
-These plates of food are of high-quality and can’t be found outside of the event but for for that, you’ll pay a premium price!
+Special dishes can be found in the kiosks at Epcot International Food & Wine Festival, Festival of the Arts and Flower & Garden Festival, Disney California Food & Wine Festival, and Disney California Adventure Parks Festival of Holidays.
+These plates of food are of high-quality and can’t be found outside of the event.
+But for for that, you’ll pay a premium price!

 3 & 4.
 Two Tips About Saving Money on Disney Kids Meals

 Kids meal sizes and prices are smaller than full-sized meals.
 And that can be a both a positive and a negative, depending upon your needs!